Samantha: Etymology

 Some etymologists have suggested Samantha might be a derivative of Semanthe, a similar name likely invented by English playwright Sir John Suckling for a character in his play Aglaura, which was first staged in England in 1637.
 Semanthe was later used by other English or Irish writers for characters in works of fiction published in the 17th and 18th centuries, including for a character in the 1682 tragic play The Loyal Brother by Irish dramatist Thomas Southerne, a character in the 1690 tragic play The Treacherous Brothers by English playwright George Powell, a character in the 1699 tragic play Friendship Improved by Anglo-Irish dramatist Charles Hopkins, a character in the 1705 tragic play Ulysses by English dramatist Nicholas Rowe, a character in the 1718 historical tragic play Scipo Africanus by English dramatist Charles Beckingham, and in 1758 for an English translation of the works of Françoise d'Aubigné, Marquise de Maintenon.
 In 1712, the name Semanthe was used in an article in the English periodical The Spectator.
 Irish poet Mary Barber used the name Samantha in a poem published in her 1734 Poems on Several Occasions.

 The etymology of the name Samantha is uncertain.
 Speculation has suggested an origin from the masculine given name Samuel and anthos, the Greek word for "flower".
 One theory is that it was a feminine form of Samuel, to which the already existing feminine name Anthea was added.
-Another theory is that it is an American English version of the Dutch name Sijmentje, a feminine form of Sjimen, the Dutch form of Sigmund.
+Another theory is that it is an American English version of the Dutch name Sijmentje, a feminine form of Sijmen, the Dutch form of Sigmund.
 It also might have developed from Semanthe, with influences from other existing names.
-The name Semanthe was used by 17th and 18th century writers along with other character names that sounded Greek but did not have a history of use in Greece, or that sounded exotic to an English audience.
-It might also have been inspired by existing names from classical mythology such as Semele and Semiramis in combination with the Greek anthos.
+The name Semanthe was used by 17th- and 18th-century writers along with other character names that sounded Greek but did not have a history of use in Greece, or that sounded exotic to an English audience.
+It might also have been inspired by existing names from classical mythology, such as Semele and Semiramis in combination with the Greek anthos.
 The dominant pronunciation of the name might have shifted from Semanthe to Samantha and English speakers might later have associated the name with Samuel.
-Sementhe might also have been influenced by the Greek mythological Nereid Psamathe, whose name appeared in another 18th century source as Psamanthe.
+Sementhe might also have been influenced by the Greek mythological Nereid Psamathe, whose name appeared in another 18th-century source as Psamanthe.

 Semanthe, Samantha and other phonetic variants such as Samanatha, Samanda, Samanta, Samantah, Samanth, Samanthe, Samanthia, Samanthy, Samentha, Sammantha, Semantha, Semanthee, Simantha, Symantha, Symanthy, Xamantha, Zamantha, and Zemantha were in use from the 18th through the early 20th centuries in England and the United States.

 The usual English diminutives of the name are Sam, Sami, Sammi, Sammie, Sammy, and Sammye.